-World Vision works with communities and children in Jerusalem, the West Bank and Gaza through a range of programmes that promote change and try to improve their well-being.
+World Vision works with communities and children in Jerusalem, the West Bank and Gaza through a range of programmes that promote change and work to improve children’s well-being and lives:

-World Vision JWG, in partnership with the Ministry of Education (MoE) and the Ministry of Social Development (MoSD), implements a holistic child protection and participation programme across all targeted areas in the West Bank.
-CP&A uses a ‘systems approach’ to strengthen the protective environment around children as well as the capacities of children themselves.
+World Vision Jerusalem - West Bank - Gaza (World Vision JWG), in partnership with the Ministry of Education (MoE) and the Ministry of Social Development (MoSD), implements a holistic Child Protection and Advocacy programme across all targeted areas in the West Bank.
+The programme uses a ‘systems approach’ to strengthen the protective environment around children as well as the capacities of children themselves.
 Interventions focus on improving laws and accountability, improving social services, catalysing behaviour and attitude change, and strengthening child resilience.
-Current programming in the West Bank includes:
+Current Child Protection and Advocacy programming in the West Bank includes:

-- Capacity building for caregivers, including faith leaders and church leaders, on positive parenting.
+- Capacity building for caregivers, including faith and church leaders, on positive parenting.

 - Active engagement of children, adolescents and youth in developing their life skills and in “Ending violence” initiatives and activities that promote social accountability on child protection issues.

-This program targets children from ages 0-18, and focuses on the topics: Domestic and School Violence and Early Child Marriage.
+This programme targets children from ages 0-18, and focuses on the topics: Domestic and School Violence and Early Child Marriage.